maedbhk/cerebellum_connectivity/README.md

     │   ├── data.py              <- Module containing the Dataset class
     │   ├── models.py            <- Module for defining different models classes (mostly derived from sklearn, but potentially with mixin )
     |   ├── run.py               <- Module defining function to traind and evaluate a model on a set of subjects - uses `train_config` and `eval_config` to set the parameters
     │   └── visualize.py         <- Module to map results to the surface and visualize them.
-Parameter should be set as globals in module - not a class!
 --------